tsdobbs/encyclopedia_brunch/README.md

 ###Content NOT included:
 When looking for shows to display, the code looks for a SQLite database called 'eb.db', which is not included in this repository.
 Details of the model for this database can be found in models.py
 Images should be stored in static/img/[filename].
-Post image locations are not hardcoded, but rather stored in the post column in eb.db
+Post image locations are not hardcoded, but rather stored in the _post_ table in eb.db